 Solar Charge Controller

-The brain child of our RV solar system is a Victron 150/35 MPPT BlueSolar Charge Controller that replaced a ridiculously outdated and under-performing factory-installed solar charger.
+The brain child of our Winnebago View solar upgrades is a Victron 150/35 MPPT BlueSolar Charge Controller that replaced a ridiculously outdated and under-performing factory-installed solar charger.

 Our new BlueSolar charge controller gathers energy from our solar panels and stores it in our batteries.
 Using the latest, fastest technology, BlueSolar maximizes the energy-harvest, driving it intelligently to achieve full charge in the shortest possible time.
 BlueSolar maintains our batteries’ health, extending its life.

-So, there’s our solar upgrades and energy management modifications we made to our Winnebago View.
-We are super excited about where we can go and how long we can stay out there!
-All because of our solar upgrades!
+So, there’s our Winnebago View solar upgrades, lithium batteries and energy management modifications we made to our small Class C motorhome.
+Now, we are even more excited about how much longer we can stay off the grid.

-Other articles pertaining to solar and energy management:
+Other articles pertaining to solar and energy management for RVs:

 See what’s happening on our YouTube Channel!